 | Activities programme | Included |

-Compared to summer English schools in the UK or Spain, Malta is competitive on price and significantly better on weather.
+Compared with summer English schools in the UK or Spain, Malta is competitive on price and noticeably better on weather.

 Student Demographics in Summer

-In July and August, you’ll see more students aged 16–22, particularly from Italy, Spain, France, Germany, and Turkey.
-There are usually still older students and professionals in June and September.
-The mix means your class could be with people your age or significantly older — it varies.
+In July and August, you’ll see more students aged 16 to 22, particularly from Italy, Spain, France, Germany, and Turkey.
+There are usually still older students and professionals around in June and September.
+The mix means your class could be people your age or quite a bit older.
+It varies.

 What to Pack

-Malta in summer is hot — typically 28–35°C from June through August.
-Pack for that:
+Malta in summer is hot, usually 28 to 35°C from June through August, so pack for that:

 - Light clothing (cotton, linen)